jes/hardbin/README.md

 If you want to use any custom modifications, you can simply make them, publish your new code, and then it's available and ready to use.
 It's just as much a first-class citizen as the version in this git repo.

+Of course, pull requests are always welcome for improvements that might be useful to others.

 ## Security threats

 You still need to share the paste URL securely, otherwise a third-party can read it as easily as anybody else can.